-'Sulam's main argument was that the concept of the 'Kingdom of Israel' is the only way to solve the complex problems that the state has to deal with since its establishment.
-'Sulam' leaders used to claim that the State of Israel is just a transitional stage until the setting up of the 'Kingdom'.
-However, they also were able to understand that under the existing conditions of the country there is a significant difficulty to mobilize broad public support for their vision.
-Moreover, the existence of a strong governmental center doesn't allow the use of radical actions in order to change the situation.
-At the same time Sulam's leadership discovered the difficulty to present a clear outline of action on basic questions related to their vision, such as the nature of the regime within the 'Kingdom' - an authoritarian monarchy, or a symbolic one; the interactions that will take place between religion and state, and other substantive issues.
+Sulam’s main argument was that the concept of the Kingdom of Israel was the only way to solve the complex problems facing the country since its establishment.
+Sulam leaders claimed that the State of Israel represented mere a transitional stage until the establishment of the Kingdom.
+However, they were also cognizant of the fact that existing conditions in the country made it highly unlikely that they would succeed in mobilizing any mass public support for their vision.
+Moreover, the existence of a strong central government discouraged radical action as a path to achieving the group’s political goals.
+Added to these tangible, pragmatic problems was the difficulty Sulam’s leadership had in articulating a clear conceptual or practical framework for their vision regarding certain key questions about the composition of the Kingdom of Israel.
+Substantive issues, like whether the kingdom would be a literal or symbolic monarchy and what the relationship between the government and religion would remain nebulous and unresolved.

-During the period of its activity 'Sulam' presented two action plans based on the 'Kingdom' idea, but these plans were limited in their scope compared to the broad vision that was initially included in the grand project.
-At the end of 1955 and due to what they presented as the government's failure in the security and the political sphere, 'Sulam' presented a limited program that carried the name: "The solution: Emergency Government, War of Independence, and Political Neutrality".
-The plan called for the immediate setting up of a "national emergency government", whose ministers will come from the ranks of the people and not from the political parties.
-The main task of this government will be a "second liberation war that will complete the occupation of the entire country that was then avoided".
-In May 1958, on the tenth anniversary of independence, and following the Sinai War, another plan was published, named: "the State of Israel, as a bridge to the Kingdom of Israel".
-The plan intended to clarify the main ideological and political foundations of the 'Kingdom' aspiration of 'Sulam', along with highlighting the state's responsibility to take care of its implementation.
-In addition, the "spiritual revival" stage which supposed to be the final phase of the plan, was introduced only on the theoretical level, because of the difficulty to assess when it could be achieved.
-These changes were probably due to the lesson of 'sulam' from the Kasztner assassination, which was committed by some activists who were part of the group and caused severe damage to its public image.
-It also raised a real concern about the government enforcement activity against them.
+During its existence, Sulam presented two action plans for the realization of the Kingdom, but these plans were limited in scope compared to the grand vision of the original program.
+At the end of 1955, in response to what they considered the government’s failure in the security and the political sphere, Sulam presented a limited program entitled “The Solution: Emergency Government, War of Independence, and Political Neutrality.”
+The plan called for the immediate establishment of a “national emergency government” whose ministers would be drawn from the ranks of the people and not from the political parties.
+The main task of this government would be the conduct of a “second liberation war that would complete the occupation of the entire country which remained unachieved.”
+In May 1958, on the tenth anniversary of independence, and following the Sinai War, another plan was published, “The State of Israel as a Bridge to the Kingdom of Israel.”
+The plan sought to clarify the main ideological and political foundations of Sulam’s Kingdom aspirations, as well as emphasize the state’s responsibility for implementing it.
+In addition, the “spiritual revival” stage, which was supposed to be the final phase of the plan, was introduced only on the theoretical level because it was impossible to ascertain when it could be attained.
+These changes from the earlier plans were probably attributable internal reactions to the Kastner assassination, committed by some activists who were part of the group and caused severe damage to its public image.
+It also reflected real concerns about the possibility of Government enforcement activity against them.